 Security concerns, home distractions, unstable internet connection, and a makeshift home office can pose poor working conditions for your team which is why coworking should not be dismissed out of hand.

-For some start-up companies that require constant collaboration with each other, coworking offers very good conditions where ad hoc teams can be put together quickly and easily and tasks done efficiently.
+For some start-up companies that require constant collaboration with each other, coworking offers very good conditions where ad hoc teams can be put together quickly and easily and tasks are done efficiently.

-During this time of crisis, businesses large or small, should remember that it is not just about the physical place of work, but above all about the support and working together that is vital as we navigate this storm.
+During this time of crisis, businesses large or small should remember that it is not just about the physical place of work, but above all about the support and working together that is vital as we navigate this storm.